 In some cases a cerebrospinal fluid analysis is used to support a presumptive diagnosis of equine protozoal myeloencephalitis.
 The presence of antibodies against S. neurona is considered, by some, as evidence that parasites are in the central nervous system.
 Research done so far on on oocyst challenge infections fails to support this view.
-We believe that the inflammatory component of the EPM syndrome should not be ignored and it is unlikely that CSF fluid analysis will alter a treatment decision in a horse suspected of EPM.
+We believe that the inflammatory component of the EPM syndrome should not be ignored.

 There is a need to define cases that are associated with S. neurona and those that are unassociated with protozoa; for some clinicians a CSF tap may be the defining test.
 Testing CSF fluid will help us obtain the data to make an assessment of the utility of CSF analysis in field selection of treatable cases of EPM in a statistically meaningful study.
 We don’t charge for antibody determination on CSF fluid when it is submitted with a serum sample for SAG 1, 5, 6 testing.
 The veterinarian-signed paperwork must accompany the submissions for the no charge CSF testing.